intechstudio/grid-documentation/docs/guides/guide/advanced.md

 ## Understanding MIDI messages and our goal

+Let's understand what we have to send and where.

 There is one thing we have to set first and foremost: **the MIDI channel**.
-Most devices accept MIDI messages for a voice only on one MIDI channel at any given time.
+Most devices only accept MIDI messages on one MIDI channel per voice at any given time.
 Information about changing the MIDI channel is found in the devices manual.
-In our case, we set our MIDI channel to 1 on the Volca FM, which is channel 0 in Grid Editor.
+In our case, the Volca FM has only one voice, so we set our MIDI channel to 1 on the Volca FM, which will correspond to channel 0 in Grid Editor.
+Progress:

 `MIDI Channel 1`

 Our specific goal here was to make a bass sound on the Korg Volca FM a bit more dynamic, so we wanted to create a control element that can change the whole sound into something different, but we'll take it one step at a time.

 So let's start with something that's easily noticeable: the **envelope decay**.
-Here on the Volca FM MIDI implementation chart we'll look for Control Change messages and within those, we'll look for the one named **'Carrier Decay'**.
+Here, on the [Volca FM MIDI implementation chart](#understanding-the-midi-implementation-chart) we'll look for Control Change messages and within those, we'll look for the one named **'Carrier Decay'**.
 Carrier Decay makes our sound amplitude changes slower or faster as the sound decays.
 In here, we can see that 'Carrier Decay' has a number associated with it in the column named 'Function'.
 That number will be **our CC number and we can see it's 45**.
 Cool, let's note this down.

 `MIDI Channel 1, MIDI CC 45`